-will connect the nodes in the set dep to element-faces described by nodes included in the set indep but only in the direction perpendicular to a plane defined by nodes of the dep-set.
+will connect the nodes in the set dep to element-faces described by nodes included in the set indep but only in the direction perpendicular to a plane defined by either the related faces to nodes of the dep-set or to faces which are included in the dep set!
+This difference is important since in a situation were the nodes in the dep set do not fully define existing faces (e.g. line or point contact) the user can include in the dep set some faces which describe the desired sliding direction (most often some faces from the indep side).
 Therefore all dep-nodes and all indep-nodes must lie in the same plane and will slide in the same plane!